garrandall/popular-music-data/tracks/doraville-atlanta-rhythm-section.md

 And that's all right to folks in Doraville
 Yeah, hey hey

-Ooh, hot time in Dixie, hey
+Oh hot time in Dixie, hey
 It's funky but it's pretty
 Sweet Georgia

 Yeah, hey hey
-Ooh, hot time in Dixie, hey
+Oh hot time in Dixie, hey
 Come on down and visit, you'll dig it

 Red clay hills, rednecks drinking wine on Sunday